pluveto/hashcard/README.md

 Hashcard is a command-line tool that scans markdown (`.md`) files within a specified directory, identifies special card markers, and extracts content into a structured JSON format.

+Generated JSON files can be easily imported into [Anki](https://apps.ankiweb.net/) or other flashcard apps.

 ## Usage

 Assert that the following markdown file exists at `./cards.md`: